About Olsen Barn Meadow

 The main parking area for the Olsen Barn Meadow is a level, mowed lot with signage on the south side of Highway 36, just east of Melissa Avenue and across the street from the Bidwell House.
 Please respect our neighbors and do not trespass across the lots on Melissa Avenue.

-Download a map of the preserve and seasonal activities to use while visiting the property.
+Download a map of the preserve to use while visiting the property.

 Spring and summer are optimal birding seasons for migratory birds like American White Pelicans, Clark’s and Western Grebes, and Greater Sandhill Cranes.
 In winter look for raptors like Northern Harriers and Red-tailed Hawks.